mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 psionic shielding, light intensifier goggles and communications systems.
 The electronics systems of some of the helmets are defective, and no replacements are available.
-Some guards are therefore forced to remove the faceplate and carry separate light- intensifier goggles and comms.
+Some guards are therefore forced to remove the faceplate and carry separate light-intensifier goggles and comms.

 Hanging from each guard's belt is an electric torch, a gas mask which fits under the faceplate, a geiger counter and a gas grenade.